cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 # Terminology

+CDDL:
+: Concise Data Definition Language (CDDL) is defined in {{RFC8610}}.

+EDN:
+: CBOR Extended Diagnostic Notation (EDN) is defined in {{RFC8949}}, where it is referred to as "diagnostic notation", and is revised in {{-cbor-edn-literals}}.

-Verifiable Data Structure (vds):
+Verifiable Data Structure (VDS):

 : A data structure which supports one or more Proof Types.
   This property is conceptually similar to "alg" (1), it described an algorithm used to maintain the verifiable data structure, for example a binary merkle tree algorithm.

-Verifiable Data Structure Parameters (vdp):
+Verifiable Data Structure Parameters (VDP):

 : Parameters to a verifiable data structure that are used to prove properties, such as authentication, inclusion, consistency, and freshness.
   Parameters can include multiple proofs of a given type, or multiple types of proof (inclusion and consistency).
   This property is conceptually similar to COSE Header Parameter "epk" (-1) or CBOR Web Token (CWT) claim "cnf" (8), it is applied to a verifiable data structure, to confirm a property.
-  For example an encrypted message might be decrypted using epk and a private key, a digital signature for authentication might be verified using cnf and the (CWT) claim "nonce" and "audience", and an inclusion proof for a binary merkle tree might be verified with vdp and some entry that is being tested or inclusion in the tree.
+  For example an encrypted message might be decrypted using epk and a private key, a digital signature for authentication might be verified using cnf and the (CWT) claim "nonce" and "audience", and an inclusion proof for a binary merkle tree might be verified with VDP and some entry that is being tested or inclusion in the tree.

 Proof Type:

 : A verifiable process, that proves properties of a Verifiable Data Structure.
+  For example, a VDS such as a binary merkle tree, can support multiple proofs of type "inclusion" where each proof, confirms a given entry is included in a merkle root.

 Proof Value: